streamlit/streamlit/docs/core_mechanics.md

-# Understanding Streamlit's core mechanics
+# Core mechanics

-**Working with Streamlit is simple:** first you sprinkle a few _Streamlit commands_ into a normal Python script, and then you run the script normally.
+Working with Streamlit is simple: first you sprinkle a few _Streamlit commands_ into a normal Python script, and then you run the script normally.